 A wonderful hidden gem I discovered while wandering the atmospheric streets of Zadar is this small chapel converted into a crafts store.
 It sells beautiful glassware, jewellery and other trinkets.

 Although I couldn’t find it on Google Maps, it’s right beside 4She Shop.

 The Museum of Ancient Glass can be found in a refurbished palace belonging to a notable family.
 It holds a spectacular 5,000 items dating from antiquity to the 5th century AD.

 Browse permanent exhibitions, catch glassblowing workshops using traditional techniques and purchase souvenirs from the gift shop.
-Check their events page to see what lines up with your visit.

 Opening times are Mon-Sat, 9am-4pm in the winter and until 9pm in the summer.
 Tickets cost 30 kuna.

 Day trips & things to do near Zadar